 MoMath Winton Power Series

 Calling all mathematicians and math professionals: thanks to the generosity of Winton Capital Management, MoMath has a lecture series with you in mind.
 The MoMath Winton Power Series is targeted at a mathematically sophisticated audience, and provides a forum for top mathematicians to share a significant topic or discovery they are excited about.
 Each presentation will be followed by a question and answer session and an informal reception.
-For further information, call the National Museum of Mathematics at (212) 542-0566 or e-mail firstname.lastname@example.org.
+The MoMath Winton Power series is delighted to announce that two of the recipients of the first Breakthrough Prize in Mathematics, Richard Taylor and Simon Donaldson, will be Power Series presenters.
+Richard will be speaking on October 5, and Simon will be speaking early in 2015.
+For further information, call the National Museum of Mathematics at (212) 542-0566 or e-mail email@example.com.

 2014 October 5 at 5:30 PM — Richard Taylor

 For over 50 years, one of the most vibrant areas of mathematical research has been the Langlands Progam, which posits a remarkable connection between the study of algebraic equations and the study of symmetries of certain non-Euclidean spaces.
 Breakthrough Prize winner Richard Taylor will give a flavor of the Langlands Program in relatively concrete terms: namely, predictions about the number of solutions to polynomial congruences.
 Applications to Diophantine equations will illustrate and motivate the ideas presented.